kryptaton/Titanium/README.md

 # Titanium
-Titanium is a roblox executor for local client scripts developed for windows
+Titanium is a roblox executor for both server and client scripts developed for windows